This article describes the process of setting up and maintaining a Datto Private Node.

 Once you have configured the dedicated IPMI port with an IP address, you can connect to the web interface to manage your node.

-- Using a computer that is connected to the same network as the Datto, open a web browser.
+- Open a web browser on a computer that is connected to the same network as the Datto.

-- Enter the IP address you configured earlier into the address bar in your browser.
+- Browse to the IP address you configured earlier.

 - At the login page, use the default username and password.
 Contact Datto Technical Support if you do not have it.